prithvichari/Text-Game/MockTextGame/src/mock/Readme.txt

 FAQ:

 How do I get items?
-You get items simply by walking into the room, your character will automaticlaly pick them up.
+You get items simply by walking into the room, your character will automatically pick them up.

 How do I defeat the bunny?
 Obviously by getting all the items!